How to Hire a Good Customs Broker

 When it comes to importing from anywhere in the world, the first question United States clients ask is about how to clear goods at a border.

 The answer is to hire a good customs broker who knows the rules and regulations of the country you wish to import goods from and can get the job done safely, quickly, and economically.
-This will allow you to focus on selling the merchandise, getting paid or both.
+It will allow you to focus on selling the merchandise, getting paid, or both.
 More importantly, if you are doing business with U.S. Customs, you are required to work through a customs broker with a valid license.
 According to the U.S. Customs website:

 Corporations, partnerships, and associations must have a broker license to transact Customs business.
 Each of these businesses must have at least one individually licensed officer, partner or associate to qualify the company's license.
 Failure to have a qualifying officer or member (of a partnership) for more than 120 days will result in the revocation of the broker license.

 Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by the U.S. Customs Border Protection (CBP).
 Customs brokers are licensed by U.S. Customs after passing a qualifying test.

 Customs brokers assist with documentation (both offline and online), country-specific rules and regulations, calculation of duties and related taxes, if any, and payments to the CBP.
 They ensure that your goods are cleared through customs in a timely, seamless, and economical fashion.
 This service is provided for a reasonable fee.
 They are obligated to comply with regulatory and statutory requirements on behalf of an importing client.